canjs/canjs/guides/models-2.md

 ## Wiring it all up

 We can wire all this up easily in a few steps.
-Edit base_template.stache, and add in the custom HTML tag for the order_form component:
+Edit *base_template.stache*, and add in the custom HTML tag for the order_form component:

 ```